dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 ## Step 1: Initialize a Model
-The GComputation constructor takes at least three arguments: covariates, treatment statuses, outcomes, all of which can be either an array or any data structure that implements the Tables.jl interface (e.g. DataFrames).
+The GComputation constructor takes at least three arguments: covariates, treatment statuses, outcomes, all of which can be either an AbstractArray or any data structure that implements the Tables.jl interface (e.g. DataFrames).
 This implementation supports binary treatments and binary, continuous, time to event, and count outcome variables.

 !!! note
     Non-binary categorical outcomes are treated as continuous.